Security Auditor on Android TV

 Root access

 The device may become vulnerable to different types of threats if it is rooted, i.e. the procedure of rooting has been performed to attain control (known as root access) over the device system.
-It results in ability to modify and delete system files, that may potentially damage the device.
-If you rooted your device yourself, rollback the changes for security reasons.
-If root access is the integral feature of your device or you need it for your everyday tasks, be extremely cautious installing applications from the unknown sources.
+It results in the ability to modify and delete system files, which may potentially damage the device.
+If you rooted your device yourself, it is recommended that you roll back the changes for security reasons.
+If root access is an integral feature of your device or you need it for your everyday tasks, be extra cautious when installing applications from unknown sources.

 System settings

-Security Auditor detects the following system settings that affects the device security:
+Security Auditor detects the following system settings that affect the device security:

 Debugging enabled.
-USB debugging is intended for developers and allows copying data from PC to the device and vice versa, installing the applications on the device, viewing their logs and deleting them in some cases.
-If you are not a developer and do not use the debug mode, you are recommended to turn this mode off.
+USB debugging is intended for developers and allows to copy data from a computer to the Android-powered device and vice versa: install applications on the device, view their logs, and delete them in some cases.
+If you are not a developer and do not use the debug mode, it is recommended to turn this mode off.
 To open the corresponding device settings section, select Settings on the screen with detailed information on the problem.

 Installation of apps from unknown sources is enabled.
-Installing application from unknown sources is one of the main reasons devices running Android get infected.
+Installation of applications from unknown sources is one of the main reasons devices running Android get infected.
 Applications downloaded from elsewhere other than the official market are likely to be unsafe and become a threat to device security.
-To mitigate risks of installing the unsafe applications, you are recommended to disable application installation from unknown sources.
+To mitigate the risks of installing unsafe applications, it is recommended to disable installation of applications from unknown sources.
 To open the corresponding device settings section, select Settings on the screen with detailed information on the problem.
-You should also scan for viruses all the applications you install on your device.
-Before scanning, make sure Dr.Web virus databases are up to date.
+All applications you install on your device should be scanned for threats.
+Before scanning, make sure the Dr.Web virus databases are up to date.

 Dr.Web notifications are blocked.
 In this case, Dr.Web cannot immediately inform you on detected threats.
-This compromises security of your device.
-That is why, you are recommended to enable Dr.Web notifications in the settings of your device.
+This compromises the security of your device.
+That is why it is recommended to enable Dr.Web notifications in the settings of your device.

-User root certificate installed.
-If any user certificates are detected on your device, Security Auditor detects and displays them.
+User certificate installed.
+If any user certificates are found on your device, Security Auditor detects and displays them.
 Certificates may be used by a third party to monitor your network activity.
-If you are not aware why these certificates are installed on your device, you are recommended to remove them.
+If you do not know why these certificates are installed on your device, it is recommended to remove them.

 Applications exploiting Fake ID vulnerability

-If applications exploiting Fake ID vulnerability have been detected on the device, they will be displayed in the separate Security Auditor category.
-These applications can be malicious, therefore it is recommended to delete them.
-To delete the application, select Delete on the screen with the detailed information on the problem related to this application, or use standard OS tools.
+If applications exploiting the Fake ID vulnerability are detected on the device, they will be displayed in a separate Security Auditor category.
+These applications can be malicious, which is why it is recommended that you delete them.
+To delete the application, select Delete on the screen with the detailed information on the problem related to this application, or use the standard OS tools.